visegripped/stracker/README.md

 If the API is pointed at the production endpoint, toggle the root and rootb values in endpoints.json

 ## Links

- * App is available at: http://localhost/
+- App is available at: http://localhost/
- * Stracker is available at: http://localhost/public_html/stracker/
+- Stracker is available at: http://localhost/public_html/stracker/
- * PHPMyAdmin is available at: http://localhost:8000/index.php
+- PHPMyAdmin is available at: http://localhost:8000/index.php

 ## Painful deploy process

- * Make sure that in endpoints.json, root is set to the relative API path.
+- Make sure that in endpoints.json, root is set to the relative API path.
- * Run `pnpm build`
+- Run `pnpm build`
- * log in to the hosting service and go to the FTP section.
+- log in to the hosting service and go to the FTP section.
- * Upload the PHP files.
+- Upload the PHP files.
- * Test the APIs.
+- Test the APIs via Postman. (get accessToken from session storage)
- * upload the JS from the static folder into the corresponding folder on the server.
+- upload the JS from the assets folder into the corresponding folder on the server.
- * upload the CSS from the static folder into the corresponding folder on the server.
+- upload the CSS from the assets folder into the corresponding folder on the server.
- * upload the index.html file from the static folder.
+- update the index.html file on the service.
+There are some changes there.

 ## TokenId

 You can grab this from your debug tool in session storage - localhost - tokenId (handy for postman)

+Sanity - in July 24, upgraded to the latest google auth. it returns access_token instead of tokenId.
+API wasn't updated but most of app was. access_token and tokenId (w/ access_token value) are passed w/ every call.

 # React + TypeScript + Vite